Deepest Lakes in the World Might Shock You

 Bottom Line: Lago Argentino

 Its name might not be original, but Lago Argentino is still pretty impressive.
 You’ll find it in Argentine Patagonia’s Los Glaciares National Park.
-It also borders Chile’s Torres del Paine National Park, making it is a perfect spot for a multinational nature adventure.
+It also borders Chile’s Torres del Paine National Park, making it a perfect spot for a multinational nature adventure.

 This is the largest freshwater lake in Argentina, and fishing aficionados come here for its abundant trout and perch populations.